rosen-bridge/utils/.changeset/bright-spoons-doubt.md

 '@rosen-bridge/rosen-extractor': minor
 ---

-Now the rawData value added to The RosenData interface
+Add rawData value to The RosenData interface